kevintruong/til/C-Programming,-Part-4:-Strings-and-Structs.md

 ## String Search: `strchr` `strstr`

-`char *strchr(const char *haystack, int needle)` Returns a pointer to the first occurrence of `needle` in `haystack`.
+`char *strchr(const char *haystack, int needle)` Returns a pointer to the first occurrence of `needle` in the `haystack`.
 If none found, `NULL` is returned.

 `char *strstr(const char *haystack, const char *needle)` Same as above but this time a string!

 ## String Tokenize: `strtok`

 A dangerous but useful function strtok takes a string and tokenizes it.
 Meaning that it will transform the strings into separate strings.
-This function has a lot of specs so please read the man pages a contrived examples is below.
+This function has a lot of specs so please read the man pages a contrived example is below.

 ```C
 #include <stdio.h>